 Medically reviewed by Neka Miller, PhD on September 21, 2020.
 To give you technically accurate, evidence-based information, content published on the Everlywell blog is reviewed by credentialed professionals with expertise in medical and bioscience fields.

 Have you been feeling “off” in some way—maybe your energy levels have taken a dip or your sex drive has dwindled—and suspect it could be because of low testosterone?
-If so, you might be interested in learning about the common signs and symptoms of low testosterone, which is what we’re covering here.
-Read on to find out more about low testosterone symptoms in both men and women, possible reasons for low testosterone, and some of the treatment options that exist.
+If so, you might be interested in learning about the common signs and symptoms of low testosterone levels, which is what we’re covering here.
+Read on to find out more about low testosterone symptoms in both men and women, possible reasons for low testosterone production, and some of the treatment options that exist.

 Let’s start by diving into low testosterone symptoms to look out for in men.